PelmeenidHapukoorega/Solutions-Architect/README.md

 # Azure Learn Labs

-Me doing my best to master Azure and eventually become Solutions architect in the making
+Me doing my best to master Azure and eventually become Solutions architect in the making.
+Ive listed below my notes from theory side of the labs and made it more convenient for myself to learn and added quick notes to myself to better memorize what I learned.

 ## Additional Documentation
 - [Theory Infra Notes](Moodul1/Theory/Theory-Infra.md)